Review

 Best Dance Sneakers For Class, Rehearsal, And Turns

-There is no single best dance sneaker, anyone telling you otherwise hasn't watched the same dancer wear three pairs and hate two.
+There is no single best dance sneaker.
+Anyone telling you otherwise hasn't watched the same dancer wear three pairs and hate two.
 A hip-hop class, weekly turn drills, an adult salsa night, and the realistic 'walk from the parking lot then dance' problem each need a different shoe.
-So start with where this shoe will actually live, your studio floor, the social bars you go to, and whether you'll wear it outside, before you look at brand or price.
+So start with where this shoe will actually live.
+Your studio floor, the social bars you go to, whether you'll wear it outside.
+Nail that down before you look at brand or price.

 Best Picks By Situation